Anne-Marie Brunet, CMKBD, CAPS

 Clients’ comments – ” You nailed it ” !!

-That was music to my ears I tell you, I was going to sleep well that night…haha!
+That was music to my ears, and I was going to sleep well that night…haha!

 Here are just a few of the finishes and materials for the project.

-The cabinetry was finished on site and has a 7 layer process for each colour.
-The base cabinets were to be in a blue-y green and the uppers a linen colour.
+The cabinetry was finished on site and is a 7 layer process for each colour.
+The base cabinets were to be in a blue-green and the uppers a linen colour.

-Another challenge was getting a range hood in the right size (to fit between the beams), shape (old-world European) and colour (to match the range).
-Since we wanted an old world European look, and had exhausted my search for something ‘authentic’, I specified this shaped and curved wood hood and had a local artisan do a porcelain-like finish on it, and the crown moulding, to match the Lacanche French Blue colour.
+Another challenge was getting a range hood in the right size (to fit between the beams), shape (old-world European), and colour (to match the range).
+Since we wanted an Old-world European look, and I had exhausted my search for something ‘authentic’, I specified this shaped and curved wood hood and had a local artisan create a porcelain-like finish on it, and the crown moulding, to match the Lacanche French Blue colour.
 I think it turned out beautifully ♥!

 LIGHTING A LOG CABIN Part 2

-Let me tell you though there was quite a bit of referring back to the floor plan on the computer, measuring on site (several times) taping on the floor and figuring out if we could get the new wiring from the basement without it showing on the front of the logs.
+Let me tell you, though, there was quite a bit of referring back to the floor plan on the computer, measuring on site (several times), taping on the floor, and figuring out if we could get the new wiring from the basement without it showing on the front of the logs.
 That was a stressful couple of days for sure!!
-I’m happy and relieved to report that it all worked out with some sly manoeuvering and it looks great for the cabin.
+I’m happy and relieved to report that it all worked out with some sly maneuvering and it looks great for the cabin.
 Industrial Vibe – check that!

-I also had the white door hinges changed out for Oil-Rubbed Bronze.
+I also had the white door hinges changed to Oil-Rubbed Bronze finish.

-The last piece of the puzzle was finding a dining table that would accommodate the required number of guests, fit in the diminutive space and had an industrial vibe.
-After coming up short with my regular vendors, I turned to my artisan contacts and got in touch with an artisan from the US to make us the custom sized table.
+The last piece of the puzzle was finding a dining table that would accommodate the required number of guests, fit in the diminutive space, and have an industrial vibe.
+After coming up short with my regular vendors, I turned to my artisan contacts and got in touch with an artisan from the US to make the custom-sized table.

-The bases were perfect and had the industrial look we were after.
-The table top is one solid piece of white oak and the edges were left irregular on purpose.
-The voids in the table top were filled with turquoise coloured resin that coordinates with the colour scheme of the space and the light above the kitchen sink.
+The industrial table bases I found were perfect for the industrial look we were after.
+The table top is fabricated from one solid piece of white oak (yes, that’s a big tree!), and the edges were left irregular on purpose.
+The natural voids in the tabletop were filled with turquoise-coloured resin that coordinates with the colour scheme, and the light above the kitchen sink.

 There were a lot of people and trades involved in making this vision come to life, and we all worked really well together, which took the stress level down a notch.
 There was a lot of ‘behind the scenes work’ on my end that went on, probably the most I’ve ever put out for a space this size…. but it was definitely Worth The Wait!